telerik/ajax-docs/controls/ajaxmanager/how-to/disable-controls-during-ajax.md

 ````

-Implementing the code in **Example 1** will disable any control that has already started a request until its response ends.

-If you want to disable AJAX until the current response finishes, no matter which control has started the first request and which is going to make a second one, you can set a global flag as shown in **Example 2**.
+If you need to disable AJAX until the current response finishes, no matter which control has started the first request and which is going to make a second one, you can set a global flag.

-Example 2: Notify the user that an action is in progress.
+The following example demonstrates how to notify the user that an action is in progress.

 ````JavaScript